 Among the virtues, are any especially important?
-Studies from the Josephson Institute of Ethics in Marina del Rey, California, have identified six core values6 in our society, values that almost everyone agrees are important to them.
-When asked what values people hold dear, what values they wish to be known by, and what values they wish others would exhibit in their actions, six values consistently turn
+Studies from the Josephson Institute of Ethics in Marina del Rey, California, have identified six core values in our society, values that almost everyone agrees are important to them.
+When asked what values people hold dear, what values they wish to be known by, and what values they wish others would exhibit in their actions, six values consistently turn up: (1) trustworthiness, (2) respect, (3) responsibility, (4) fairness, (5) caring, and (6) citizenship.

-6. Values that are generally recognized as positive ethical characteristics of an individual or a business organization.
-People may have strong views about other kinds of ethical values, but core values are more widely accepted. up: (1) trustworthiness, (2) respect, (3) responsibility, (4) fairness, (5) caring, and (6) citizenship.